azu/inkdrop-excalidraw/README.md

 - **saveDir**: A saving directory for .excalidraw files
 - **inlineImageWidgets**: Enable integration for inline image widgets
-    - Replace link to `.excalidraw` with img tag to `.excalidraw.png` automatically
+    - Replace link syntax to `.excalidraw` with img syntax to `.excalidraw.png` automatically

 ## Context Menu